sylphlab/zen-coder/memory-bank/progress.md

 - Improve error handling in Preact UI.
 - Re-implement tool status updates using recommended Vercel AI SDK APIs (if desired).
 - If relaxing CSP works, investigate if a more specific CSP rule can be used instead of `'unsafe-eval'`.
+- Apply UnoCSS classes for styling.
+- Implement animations using GSAP where appropriate.
+- Define and use Nanostores stores for managing shared state (e.g., settings, chat history).

 ## Current Status
 - **UI Streaming & Tool Display:** Core chat streaming works.
 Tool calls are displayed inline with human-readable summaries and progress updates.